Conservatories – how to cost, plan and create your dream room

 While adding a conservatory or single storey extension to your house may be considered to be ‘permitted development’, meaning that you do not need to apply for planning permission, larger structures are likely to require it.
 An estimated 85 per cent of conservatories need planning permission.

-The ‘rule of thumb’ guide here is that permission is required if it extends more than 3 m from the rear wall of the original house if it is an attached property, and more than 4m if a detached house, or if it is more than single storey, or if your property is listed.
+The ‘rule of thumb’ guide here is that permission is required if it extends more than 3 m from the rear wall of the original house if it is an attached property.
+More than 4m if a detached house, more than single storey or if the property is listed.

 How to choose an architect

 While many conservatory companies often offer a complete turnkey service, from design to obtaining planning permission to build, a more individual glass extension is likely to need an architect.

-Consult the Royal Institute of British Architects (RIBA) (architecture.com): its UK directory of members allows you to search more than 3,000 UK firms by name, location, area of expertise and services offered.
-Ask locally for recommendations, view online portfolios and examples of past projects to see if you like their work.
+Consult the Royal Institute of British Architects (RIBA).
+Its UK directory of members allows you to search more than 3,000 UK firms by name, location, area of expertise and services offered.
+You can ask locally for recommendations, view online portfolios and examples of past projects to see if you like their work.

 Want more project planning advice?
 READ: Loft conversions – how to plan and cost your dream space